investing4fun/blog/_posts/new_years_resolutions.md

  2. set a long term goal
  3. set aside time for retrospecting and blogging

 ad 1.
 I was starting to mediate quite a few times in my life already, but it never stuck with me.
+Perhaps this year.
 This is to have more patience, more focus and more perspective,

 ad 2. give a long term goal a shape, so it is something tangible to work towards and it will also help with creating short and mid term goals,